 The Indiana University School of Public Health-Bloomington exclusively accepts applications for admission to graduate degree programs through the Schools of Public Health Application Service (SOPHAS).
-The application for fall 2015 admission will be available through the SOPHAS in October, 2014.
+The application for fall 2016 admission will be available through the SOPHAS on August 17, 2015.
 Be sure to thoroughly read all directions in the SOPHAS application.
 Please contact SOPHAS if you have questions regarding their online application.

 In addition to completion and submission of the SOPHAS application, all applicants must also complete and submit the Indiana University Bloomington Online Graduate and Professional Admissions Application.
 This duplication of application information is required for admission.
 The Indiana University Bloomington Online Graduate and Professional Admissions Application requires completion of an "Application Information" section.
 In the drop-down box for "Academic Program," select either Public Health-Bloomington Masters for master's degree program admission, or select Public Health-Bloomington PhD for doctoral program admission.